vmware-tanzu/tanzu-dev-portal/content/guides/containers/cnb-gs-kpack.md

     }
 ```

-I've redacted the GCP credentials for obvious reasons, but this is the format.
+The GCP credentials have been redacted here for obvious reasons, but this is the format.
 If you're using another registry that uses just username/password, you will put that here instead.
 There are more details in the [`kpack` secrets documentation.](https://github.com/pivotal/kpack/blob/master/docs/secrets.md)

-Also note the annotation of `build.pivotal.io/docker: us.gcr.io`- it tells kpack which registries to use these credentials for.
+Also note the annotation of `build.pivotal.io/docker: us.gcr.io`; it tells `kpack` which registries to use these credentials for.
 In this case, any image tagged for `us.gcr.io.`

-#### Set up Container Registry Service Account
+#### Set Up Container Registry Service Account

 Now you need a service account referencing those credentials.
 The manifest is pretty simple: